mvolkmann/blog/src/sqlite.md

 Cons of SQLite include:

+- doesn't support databases larger than 281 terabytes (There are other limits on things like string length, number of columns in a table, and number of tables, but these are all quite high.)
 - only supports a single writer (locks entire database during writes) so not good for multi-user applications
 - no support for stored procedures